KalyanGavini/KalyanGavini/README.md

 - 🌱 I’m currently learning more on Design Patterns and React.
 - 💬 I have 6+ years professional experience as developer in India,
 - 👨🏼‍🎓 I'm a on my professional break and recently earned my MS degree in IT.
-- 📫 reach me on email: kalyangavini at gmail dot com.
+- 📫 Reach me on email: kalyangavini at gmail dot com.
 - 😄 Pronouns: he/his